Nashotah House

+Nashotah House Seminary and Nashotah House Foundation Inc. have EIN 11–3751035 as a 501(c)(3) Public Charity; in 2024 it reported $129,778 in total revenue and $1,133,308 in total assets.

 History

-Nashotah House was founded in 1842 by three young deacons of The Episcopal Church (TEC): James Lloyd Breck, William Adams, and John Henry Hobart, Jr., who were all recent graduates of the General Theological Seminary in New York City.
+Nashotah House was founded in 1842 by three young deacons of the then-Protestant Episcopal Church: James Lloyd Breck, William Adams, and John Henry Hobart, Jr., who were all recent graduates of the General Theological Seminary in New York City.
 Bishop Jackson Kemper had asked them to undertake this task.
 Gustaf Unonius was the first graduate.

 Theological tradition

 Nashotah House was, from the beginning, a center for High Church thought and discipline.
 Breck served as the first dean, and was highly committed to the principles of the Oxford Movement, which in part revived liturgical practices.
 Later, noted professors such as James DeKoven would bring Anglo-Catholic worship and practice to the seminary.
 It included daily celebration of the Eucharist and the liturgical use of vestments, candles, and incense.

 Nashotah identifies as being within the orthodox Anglo-Catholic tradition.
 Overall, the faculty support traditional theology and conceptions of Christian doctrine, in opposition to liberal theologies.
 Historically, the school had a reputation for admitting only high-church seminarians, although the school has sought to broaden its appeal to other forms of churchmanship.
 Nonetheless, as of 2023, Nashotah House was the only seminary affiliated with the Episcopal Church that does not admit students who have entered into same-sex marriages.